 Lord Howe Island is roughly 10km long and 2km wide.
 It’s a small exposed part of the Lord Howe Rise, an underwater plateau that extends from New Caledonia to New Zealand.
 The volcanic ‘hotspot’ that formed the island last flowed over 6 million years ago.
 Mt Lidgbird (777m) and Mt Gower (875m) are both part of a large remnant volcano.
 Balls Pyramid, 23km to the southeast, is also part of a remnant volcano.
 At a height of 562m, it’s the highest and most dramatic ‘volcanic stack’ in the world.

 The island is surrounded by the southernmost coral reef in the Pacific, and has a unique combination of tropical, subtropical and temperate marine life.
 There are over 90 coral and 500 fish species.

-Over two thirds of the island comprises beaches, sand dunes, limestone plains, hills, valleys and mountains.
+The island landforms include beaches, sand dunes, limestone plains, floodplains, hills, valleys and mountains.
 All have unique sub-tropical vegetation that ranges from wetlands to rainforest.
-The Kentia Palm is the best known and is sold as an indoor plant throughout the world.
-In its natural habitat, the Kentia Palm stands in large subtropical forests with enormous banyan trees.
+The Kentia palm is the best known and is sold as an indoor plant throughout the world.
+In its natural habitat, the Kentia palm stands in large sub-tropical forests with enormous banyan trees.

 In recognition of its scenic beauty, biodiversity and rare flora and fauna, Lord Howe was inscribed as a World Heritage site in 1982.
 Along with Uluru, Kakadu, Fraser Island and the Great Barrier Reef, Lord Howe Island is one of the most spectacular places in the world.